Cadelabs/ornabook/src/Raids.md

 Can't drop items above your tier (OHB, kingdom raids) No Sphinx Tail

 WRBs give high amounts of XP up until T9.
 The XP requirements at T10 are such that WRBs no longer are the best XP source.
 The XP/Orn ratio for WRBs is very high!
-This means that, if feel you like you need more Orns than XP, WRBs are not the right focus for you now.
+This means that, if you feel you like you need more Orns than XP, WRBs are not the right focus for you now.
 With the 3.0 update, WRBs now also drop a decent amount of random materials, including rarer end-game materials (e.g.: Cursed Ortanite), mid-game boss materials (e.g.: Broken Stone) or herbs.
 ```